Vizient has ranked Rush University Medical Center #1 for quality among the nation’s most prestigious academic medical centers. Learn more.

 The second, emphysema, is the result of damage to the delicate alveoli (air sacs) in the lungs.
 Damaged alveoli carry less oxygen to your bloodstream from the air you inhale; they also trap stale air in your lungs so there's less room for fresh, oxygen-rich air to enter.

 Symptoms of COPD can include a cough and shortness of breath during physical activity.
-These symptoms are usually mild to begin with — you can even have COPD without having symptoms, Varghese says — and, without treatment, get worse over time.
-If you're experiencing any shortness of breath, he adds, it's important to see your doctor right away to figure out the cause.
+These symptoms are usually mild to begin with — you can even have COPD without having symptoms, Kahan says — and, without treatment, get worse over time.
+If you're experiencing any shortness of breath, she adds, it's important to see your doctor right away to figure out the cause.